 The following is a biography on Gainesville Florida Architect Warren E. Barry, D.B.A.: W.E.B.
 Designs.
 Warren Barry, born in 1977, was artistic at an early age.
 In early elementary school he spent his spare time drawing and painting while receiving various awards and medals for his work.
 In the 4th grade, while in a book store, Warren picked up a Residential Architecture book and fell in love with the idea of designing homes when he grew up.
 Warren was given the book for Christmas that year and studied the book until he had a basic understanding of the systems and components used to construct a home.

-In high school, Warren took four years of drafting and design classes offered at the high school he attended (Leesburg High School in Leesburg, Florida).
+In high school, Warren took four years of drafting and design classes offered at the high school he attended.
 Warren also spent two summers during high school attending a vocational school (Vo Tech in Apopka, FL) to learn AutoCAD, one of the industries standard programs for computerized drafting and design.
 While taking these classes, Warren competed in several State and National high school competitions relating to Architecture and drafting, returning with multiple 1st and 3rd place finishes.

 Warren began his college education at Florida’s Saint Petersburg Junior College which has a direct transfer program to the University of Florida’s College of Architecture Program.
 He began his first year with approximately 60 other Architecture students in his class that was narrowed down to eight by the end of the second year.
 Of the eight that made it to the end of that second year, Warren was one of three accepted directly into the University of Florida’s third year Architecture program.
 While attending the University of Florida, Warren met his wife Jennifer and they married in 1999.